 Some of the most important things to consider when germinating a seed are oxygen, moisture and heat.
 Chile seeds in particular require a minimum temperature of 68 degrees in order to germinate.

-In order for the chile peppers plants to bear fruit, they need an temperature of 86 degrees and greater.
+In order for the chile peppers plants to bear fruit, they need a temperature of 86° degrees and greater.
 Protect them during the night by maintaining a temperature of no less than 60 degrees.

 Aside from that, you’ll need more sources of heat to successfully grow the chile plant.
 You may put them on a warm heated propagator in windowsills.
 Start the process during the cooler climates in early spring or during the dry season.